General Neurology

 • Laboratory testing is routinely performed with special attention to folate and thiamine levels, tests of electrolytes (including magnesium), and liver function studies. | |

-• Magnesium is a cofactor for some thiamine-dependent enzymes, and magnesium deficiency (which is common in alcoholics) can exacerbate manifestations of thiamine deficiency, impair treatment with thiamine, and negatively impact clinical outcomes. | |
+• Magnesium is a cofactor for some thiamine-dependent enzymes, and magnesium deficiency (common in alcoholics) can exacerbate manifestations of thiamine deficiency, impair treatment with thiamine, and negatively impact clinical outcomes. | |

 • Computed tomography or MRI is useful in ruling out other causes of amnesia, such as stroke, tumor, or contusion.
-The presence of hemorrhagic lesions surrounding the third and fourth ventricle, however, does not in itself allow a differentiation between Korsakoff disease and alcoholic dementia. |
+The presence of hemorrhagic lesions surrounding the third and fourth ventricle, however, does not in itself allow differentiation between Korsakoff disease and alcoholic dementia. |

-Arts and colleagues proposed a definition of Korsakoff syndrome (07):
+Arts and colleagues proposed a definition of Korsakoff syndrome (11):

 [Korsakoff syndrome] is a largely irreversible residual syndrome, caused by severe thiamine deficiency and occurring after incomplete recovery from a Wernicke encephalopathy, predominantly in the context of alcohol abuse and malnutrition, characterized by an abnormal mental state in which episodic memory is affected out of all proportion to other cognitive functions in an otherwise alert and responsive patient, whose psycho-logical make-up may be further distinguished by executive dysfunction, fattened affect, apathy, lack of illness insight, and possibly by fantastic confabulations in the early stage. |

-Repeated episodes of subclinical Wernicke encephalopathy, or episodes of frank but unrecognized Wernicke encephalopathy, may cause Korsakoff syndrome, leaving patients with debilitating permanent memory impairments (116).
-When seen later at the time of a Korsakovian state, patients may not show an obvious confabulatory tendency as this often subsides over time.
 Therefore, the absence of prior diagnoses of Wernicke encephalopathy certainly does not exclude the diagnosis of Korsakoff disease.
 Korsakoff syndrome should be considered in patients with long-term memory impairment who are seen in a psychiatric context, and such patients should be evaluated for previously unrecognized Wernicke encephalopathy.

 A complete history should be taken with particular emphasis on alcohol use and nutritional status, protracted vomiting or diarrhea, evidence of an acute episode of Wernicke encephalopathy, and any associated features.
 Information should also be obtained regarding other medical conditions that may be part of the differential diagnosis (eg, encephalitis, anterior communicating artery aneurysm, head injury, tumor) or that may be precipitating conditions (ie, contributing to the development of thiamine deficiency).
 A complete physical and neurologic examination is necessary.

-Computed tomography or MRI is useful in ruling out other causes of amnesia, such as stroke, tumor, or contusion.
-The presence of hemorrhagic lesions surrounding the third and fourth ventricle, however, does not in itself allow a differentiation between Korsakoff disease and alcoholic dementia.
-Lough reviewed 53 case reports of Wernicke encephalopathy published from 2001 to 2011 and found that 81% were nonalcohol related (98).
+Lough reviewed 53 case reports of Wernicke encephalopathy published from 2001 to 2011 and found that 81% were nonalcohol-related (114).
 Korsakoff disease or long-term cognitive neurologic changes were reported in 28% of patients.
 In some cases (13%) MRIs were normal, and normal or high thiamine blood levels were found in 8% of patients.
 The author concluded that neither diagnostic tool can be relied on exclusively to confirm a diagnosis of Wernicke encephalopathy.

+Electroencephalography.
 Electroencephalography is normal in approximately half the cases and is not typically useful for diagnosis.

 • Based on anecdotal evidence, aggressive treatment with high-dose thiamine for a prolonged period is increasingly being employed, even in patients in the Korsakoff phase of Wernicke-Korsakoff encephalopathy. | |